Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 As per the rule of thumb, you should cut back the watering in winter to once every two weeks during the plant’s dormant season.

-Remember, the plant is different as it does good when the soil is soggy.
+Remember, the plant is different as it does well when the soil is soggy.
 The soil’s sogginess helps the plant gather nutrients and provides a good place for beneficial soil microbes to thrive.

 Sometimes, you may ignore the plant’s watering needs, and other times you may overdo it.